-I’m Paula Prober–a licensed counselor and consultant in private practice in Eugene, Oregon.
-I specialize in counseling gifted adults and youth (in the state of Oregon, USA) and I consult with parents of gifted children and with gifted adults internationally.
+I’m Paula Prober–a licensed psychotherapist and consultant in private practice in Eugene, Oregon, USA.
+I specialize in counseling gifted adults and youth (in the state of Oregon) and I consult with parents of gifted children and with gifted adults internationally.

 Before becoming a therapist in 1992, I was a teacher in the public schools and I worked with gifted children in grades 1-8.
-I’ve been an adjunct instructor with University of Oregon and a guest presenter at Oregon State University and Pacific University and a presenter at multiple conferences and webinars.
-I’ve written articles on giftedness for the Eugene Register-Guard, the Psychotherapy Networker, Advanced Development Journal and online with ThriveGlobal, Rebelle Society, Introvert Dear, and Highly Sensitive Refuge.
+I’ve been an adjunct instructor with University of Oregon and a guest presenter at Oregon State University and Pacific University, and a presenter at multiple conferences and webinars.
+I’ve written articles on giftedness for the Eugene Register-Guard, the Psychotherapy Networker, Advanced Development Journal, and online with ThriveGlobal, Rebelle Society, Introvert Dear, and Highly Sensitive Refuge.
 My book, Your Rainforest Mind: A Guide to the Well-Being of Gifted Adults and Youth, was released in June 2016 by GHF Press.
 My second book, Journey Into Your Rainforest Mind: A Field Guide for Gifted Adults and Teens, Book Lovers, Overthinkers, Geeks, Sensitives, Brainiacs, Intuitives, Procrastinators, and Perfectionists was released in June 2019.

 In my consultations, I help parents understand their gifted children and I provide resources and strategies for helping these kids navigate challenges such as schooling, intense emotions, perfectionism, underachieving, and more.
-When consulting with gifted adults, we look at identifying the gifted traits and at how to navigate and appreciate the sensitivities, intensities, career paths, relationships, and the challenges and benefits of rainforest-mindedness.
+When consulting with gifted adults, we look at identifying and appreciating the gifted traits and at ways to navigate the sensitivities, intensities, career paths, relationships, and the challenges and benefits of rainforest-mindedness.